HeckerBruvs/cubey/README.md

 Yes there are some Easter Eggs

 # Does Sawyer Aprove?
 No. He likes the project, he worked on it, but he uses linux.
-Windows Bad
+Windows Bad, Linux Top G